kmgallahan/Style-as-Code/docs/Resolving_Violations/recommended_process.md

 * One file at a time
 * All at once

 [Automated analyzer fixes](https://docs.microsoft.com/visualstudio/ide/code-styles-and-code-cleanup) will make any of the processes go relatively smoothly.
-However the results may not be desirable by everyone (read the above articles).
+However the results may not be desirable by everyone (see [considerations](considerations.md)).

 The currently recommended process is: